-Bradley's Energy Practice Group is a full-service, multidisciplinary legal team that helps clients negotiate and develop successful projects across the world in the dynamic energy industry.
+Bradley's Energy Team is a full-service, multidisciplinary legal team that helps clients negotiate and develop successful projects across the world in the dynamic energy industry.
 We offer a holistic approach to energy projects – from project finance through development and construction, as well as compliance and regulatory counsel.
 Our attorneys possess deep knowledge in the areas of traditional fuel sectors and renewable energy sources.
 Our client base is far ranging and includes developers, producers, financiers and investors, insurers, and transporters.

 Bradley attorneys have extensive connections at numerous state and local agencies in the Southeast, including the Alabama Department of Environmental